bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

       stdout_lines:
       - lenneth

-So, you can use the register to get status (changed: true, so something happens), to get return code (rc at 0 here), stderr and stdout, if it failed, etc.
+So, you can use the register to get status (changed: true, so something happens), to get return code (*rc: 0* here), stderr and stdout, if it failed, etc.

 For example: